opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 even gender distribution among customers.
 ```

-OpenSearch observability customers can make use of Q dev CLI to perform detailed investigations of their system performance, as shown in this example:
+If working with OpenSearch observability, you can use Q Developer CLI to perform detailed investigations of your system's performance, as shown in this example:

 ```bash
 > check my otel traces, show me latency by service name